paperTurkey/hoamaster/content/contact.md

 Dial 911 for Police, Fire, and Ambulance emergencies.

 ## Lexington County Sheriff's Department (non-emergencies)
 Call 803-785-8230.
-Select option 6 to speak to a deputy on call and file a report.
+Select extension 1 to speak to a deputy on call and file a report.

 # Resident Deputy
 Our local Irmo Resident Deputy is James Forgione.
 He can be reached by using his email jforgione@lcsd.gov.

+# Lexington County Animal Control
+Call 803-785-8149